-Fit and drill the F-793-L&R Vent Brackets to the fuselage, and fit the SV-2 Adapter and SV-5 Ventilator to the panel.
+Fit and drill the F-793-L&R Vent Brackets to the fuselage.
+Fit the SV-2 Adapter and fresh air vent/nozzle of your choice (See Van's Aircraft web store for available fresh air vent options: SV-6 or SV-7).

-Depending on which task you intend to do next, you may either leave the structure clecoed in place or remove it all.
-You will probably want to at least "rough-in" avionic and instrument installations before riveting the entire upper forward fuselage assembly permanently.
+Depending on which task you intend to do next, you may either leave the structure clecoed in place or remove it.
+You will probably want to at least "rough-in" avionics and instrument installations before permanently riveting the entire upper forward fuselage assembly.